Sunday, June 22, 2014

 Retiring in Maryland Finally - A Tranquil Life

 Life is a passing phase.
-I thought I was capable of holding on the phase of being a loving grandmother, a full-time super Nanny, of my grandson, Forest for at least a year.
+I thought I was capable of holding on the phase of being a loving grandmother, a full-time super Nanny of my grandson, Forest for at least a year.
 I found out that it’s simply not possible!
 My back – lumbar 4 would not hold up.
 It gave out on me at the end of April.

-A little more than six months in southern California – Ventura, I never thought I would be raising kid at my age.
+A little more than six months in southern California – Ventura, I never thought I would be raising a kid at my age.
 All of that was supposed to be behind me.
 My work was always the center of my life for the past 38 years in America.
-I left behind dreams of leisurely living after the announcement my formal retirement on January 1, 2014.
-I regret for not taking “grand parenting class 101” before my California adventure.
-The basic issue of maintaining my own health and well-being physically and emotionally did not meet challenges and demands of parenting.
+I left behind dreams of leisurely living after the announcement of my formal retirement on January 1, 2014.
+I regret not taking “grand parenting class 101” before my California adventure.
+The basic issue of maintaining my own health and well-being physically and emotionally did not meet the challenges and demands of parenting.

-Finally I am back home in Maryland.
-The overwhelmed feelings of stress, worry, anger, resentment, guilt and grief and mourning for my daughter’s mother-in-law, grandson Forest’s grandmother passing away on May 19, 2014 were all buried in the past.
+Finally, I am back home in Maryland.
+The overwhelmed feelings of stress, worry, anger, resentment, guilt, and grief and mourning for my daughter’s mother-in-law, grandson Forest’s grandmother passing away on May 19, 2014 were all buried in the past.

 I took the camera shooting the pictures of DEER CHANG, who seemed to be basking in my company, looking right into my camera lens.
 There was one cute squirrel crawling so slowly up the cherry tree.
 That fuzzy little fellow was having a nice mid-morning snack of cherries.
 Not like that Big Chang, showing no signs of nervousness and scare, the squirrel got away from me.

 There was one thing I found out I missed dearly - that was the chirping garden songbirds eating the cherries.
 I remember Eric, my son used to complain in his bedroom, “those darn noisy birds woke me up 5:00 O’clock in the morning!”
 Now, he is also away from his old house where he was born!
-His room now uninhabited and converted to Forest’s nursery when he spent four days with us visiting in June.
+His room was now uninhabited and converted to Forest’s nursery when he spent four days with us visiting in June.
 He said jokingly and fondly to him, "you little rascal, you took over my room!"
 Am I longing to hear his booming voices echo through the house?
 Yes or No.

-What a tranquil scenes of my home.
+What a tranquil scene of my home.
 I could easily collect about two pints of mulberries each day this week picking them up from the ground.
-Those red tart cherries are not bing cherries you see from the supermarkets.
+Those red tart cherries are not Bing cherries you see from the supermarkets.
 They are for pie baking or jam and jelly.
-I used the ladder, fighting with gnats biting me crazy, picked up some to share with old friends, neighbors and choir members.
+I used the ladder, fighting with gnats biting me crazy, picked up some to share with old friends, neighbors, and choir members.
 My walking partners had a little fun with my summer fruits as well.
 One of them, a good cook, will show me how to make cherry and mulberry jams next year for Forest, my grandson.

 picasa link: